iOS 26

 1. Clean AirPods

-Check your AirPods if gunk or dirt is blocking the speaker mesh.
+Check your AirPods to see if gunk or dirt is blocking the speaker mesh.
 If you see something covering the speaker, clean your AirPods using a microfiber cloth or Q-tip tool.
 Avoid using wet fabric or any type of liquid that can damage your AirPods.

 2. Charge AirPods